diekyadzkiya/courses/Introduction to Algebraic Coding Theory/01 Motivation and the basic problem.md

 1. Handling something bad
 1. Recovering info about $x$
 1. Minimizing overhead, namely maximize $k/n$
-1. Doing all of this efficiently, for example in the encoding and decoding process
+1. Doing all of this efficiently, for example in the encoding and decoding processes

 What is the best tradeoff between 1-4?
-If we minimize overhead, it would be harder to handle something bad or to recover info about $x$.
+If we minimize the overhead, it would be harder to handle something bad or to recover info about $x$.
 We have not defined "something bad", "info about $x$" and "efficiently".

 ## Reference